ns-r/ns-links/content/bmt/enlistment-tips.md

 - Toilet roles: 2 should be enough for the confinement period
 - Wipeable marker: this will make writing and cleaning your RAC form easier
 - 2 in 1 shower gel
+- Coins (of they let you use the vending machines)
+- Wet wipes/wet tissues for area cleaning

 ## Things to buy at eMarts